spacetelescope/romancal/docs/roman/outlier_detection/arguments.rst

 ``--in_memory``
   Boolean specifying whether or not to keep all intermediate products and datamodels in memory at the same time during the processing of this step.
-If set to `False`, all input and output data will be written to disk at the start of the step (as much as `roman_datamodels` will allow, anyway), then read in to memory only when accessed.
-This results in a much lower memory profile at the expense of file I/O, which can allow large mosaics to process in more limited amounts of memory.
+If set to `False`, any `ModelLibrary` opened by this step will use ``on_disk=True` and use temporary files to store model modifications.
+Additionally any resampled images will be kept in memory (as long as needed).
+This can result in much lower memory usage (at the expense of file I/O) to process large associations.

 .. _weight_type_options_details_section: